AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/manage-approvals/view-approvals.md

   For information about using Home, see [Get started with Home](../../workfront-basics/using-home/using-the-home-area/get-started-with-home.md).

 * In the header of a project, task, issue, document, or proof
-* In the Approvals sectionof a project, task, or issue
+* In the Approvals section of a project, task, or issue
 * In a report

   >[!NOTE]